Omkar0231/Credixco-Task/README.md

-# Important Points to be Done before executing the Project
+# Important points to be done before executing the Project

 __Step 1 :__ First create  a virtual environment and install all the packages in requirements.txt using,